mlcommons/modelbench/docs/add-a-sut.md

 and [here, specifically](https://github.com/mlcommons/modelbench?tab=readme-ov-file#trying-it-out) for trying it out instructions.

-This tutorial will assume you've installed ModelBench using PyPi
+This tutorial will assume you've installed ModelBench using Poetry

 ## 2. Create your SUT plugin